bpucker/CoExpPhylo/README.md

 `--muscle` specifies the MUSCLE path.
 This option can be used if MUSCLE is not in the PATH variable or if a specific version should be used.
 The default is 'muscle'.

-`occupancy` specifies the minimum column occupancy threshold for the multiple sequence alignment.
+`--occupancy` specifies the minimum column occupancy threshold for the multiple sequence alignment.
 Only alignment columns where at least the specified fraction of sequences contain a residue (i.e., are not gaps `-`) are retained for further analysis.
 The default value is 0.1.

 #### Tree construction
 `--treemethod` specifies the algorithm/tool used for construction of the phylogenetic trees once sequence clusters are identified.
 Currently, FastTree, RAxML, and IQ-TREE are the supported options.
 Default is FastTree.